arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 `--ignore-daemonsets` for other services have been added.
 A `--grace-period` of 300 seconds has been chosen because for this example we are confident that all the data on our _DBServer_ pod can be moved to a different server within 5 minutes.
-Note that this is **not saying** that 300 seconds will always be enough, regardless of how much data is stored in the pod, your mileage may vary, moving a terabyte of data can take considerably longer!
+Note that this is **not saying** that 300 seconds will always be enough.
+Regardless of how much data is stored in the pod, your mileage may vary, moving a terabyte of data can take considerably longer!

-If the step of
+If the highly recommended step of
 [cleaning out a DBserver manually](#clean-out-a-dbserver-manually) has been performed beforehand, the grace period can easily be reduced to 60 seconds - at least from the perspective of ArangoDB, since the server is already